 Museum objects, artifacts, and archival items from the Sarmaya collection.

 This mixed media work by Pradeepkumar charts a landscape in portrait format with a river descending the centre of the picture.
 Pradeepkumar KP (b.
-1970) weaves a narrative centred around the water body to reiterate its power, stillness and ability to destroy and flourish.
-The work moves beyond notions of the scenic and picturesque to… Read more »
+1970) weaves a narrative centred around the water body to reiterate its power, stillness, and ability to both nurture and destroy.
+The work moves beyond notions of the scenic and picturesque… Read more »

 Maharaja Sawai Madho Singh II of Jaipur